- 38 US States Now Feature Legal Domestic Sports Betting, Plus D.C.!

 List Of U.S. States That Don't Criminalize Offshore Betting in 2024

-Even if you don't live in one of the above states which have passed legislation to legalize sports betting, there are still plenty of options to bet on sports while remaining within the confines of the U.S. law.
-The most important thing to understand on the legal side of things is that there is only 1 state which specifically makes gambling via an offshore site illegal - Washington.
-So you won't be breaking any laws if you reside in any other state and choose to bet with an offshore sportsbook.
+Even if you don't live in one of the above states that have passed legislation to legalize sports betting, there are still plenty of options to bet on sports by joining an offshore sportsbook site.
+You won't break any laws if you reside in the USA and choose to bet with a sports gambling site that operates overseas.

 USA ONLINE SPORTS BETTING STATES